-International Human Rights Day is celebrated on 10th December every year across the world.
-The date is selected to honour the United Nations General Assembly’s implementation and notification, on 10th December 1948, of the Universal Declaration of Human Rights (UDHR), which was one of the first global declaration of human rights.
+The date is selected to honour the United Nations General Assembly’s implementation and notification, on 10th December 1948, of the Universal Declaration of Human Rights (UDHR), which was one of the first global declarations of human rights.
 On 4th December 1950, the formal celebration of Human Rights Day happened at the 317th Plenary Meeting of the General Assembly, when the General Assembly announced resolution 423(V).

-The day is celebrated by organizing big political conferences and meetings and by cultural events in relation to human rights issues.
-Additionally, on this day, the United Nations Prize in the Field of Human Rights and Nobel Peace Prize are awarded.
-Various Governmental and Non-governmental Organizations organize special events related to the human rights field.
+The day is celebrated by organising big political conferences and meetings and by cultural events concerning human rights issues.
+Additionally, on this day, the United Nations Prize in the Field of Human Rights and Nobel Peace Prize is awarded.
+Various Governmental and Non-governmental organisations organize special events related to the human rights field.

 How is International Human Rights Day celebrated?

-The Human Rights Day is celebrated by formally organizing the political conferences, meeting, exhibitions, cultural events and many other programs to leverage the human rights awareness.
+Human Rights Day is celebrated by formally organising political conferences, meetings, exhibitions, cultural events, and many other programs to leverage human rights awareness.
 A particular theme is decided to make this celebration more effective and successful.
-For example, human poverty is one of the biggest human rights challenge.
-By celebrating Human Rights Day, they try to achieve the goal of eradicating the poverty from the human life and help them establishing and living a well-off life.
-Some other programs are also performed such as music, drama, dance, and others which focus on learning the human rights by people.
-Some of the protest activities are also conducted in order to generate awareness among the people for the human rights.
+For example, human poverty is one of the biggest human rights challenges.
+By celebrating Human Rights Day, they try to achieve the goal of eradicating poverty from human life and help them in establishing and living a well-off life.
+Some other programs are also performed such as music, drama, dance, and others which focus on learning human rights by people.
+Some of the protest activities are also conducted in order to generate awareness among the people for human rights.

 • To leverage the awareness about human rights among the people across the globe.